PV modules in winter: Calculating voltage vs. current

 As an example, the open circuit voltage when using Meyer Burger White 390 PV panels is : 44.5 V.

-The STC column reflects the standard test conditions: a solar irradiance of 1000W/m², at a cell temperature of 25°C.
+The STC column reflects the standard test conditions: solar radiation of 1000W/m² at a cell temperature of 25°C.

-For my system, I planned 19 modules per string, givingan open circuit voltage of 44.5Voc * 19 panels = 845.5V.
-At an ambient temperature of 25°C (according to STC).
-The inverter can Udc max 1000V according to the datasheet, so everything is in the green zone.
+For my system, I have planned 19 modules per string, resulting inan open circuit voltage of 44.5Voc * 19 panels = 845.5V, at an ambient temperature of 25°C (according to STC).
+According to the data sheet, the inverter can handle Udc max 1000V, so everything is in the green range.

 If the temperature drops, the voltage increases by the temperature coefficient Voc ß: -0.234% / K

-Finally, a quick look at the current values:
+Finally, a brief look at the current values:

 Re-measured with a multimeter and thermometer

-I measured the voltage of 19 panels in series with a multimeter: this is 786 V at 36°C under the module.
-I measured the temperature with an Aquara Zigbee sensor.
+I have measured the voltage of 19 panels in series with a multimeter: this is 786 V at 36°C under the module.
+I used an Aquara Zigbee sensor to measure the temperature.

-My measurements in winter were different: At an outside temperature of 4°C in the shade, the open-circuit voltage of the multimeter shows 833V.
+During a measurement in winter: Outside temperature of 4°C in the shade, the open-circuit voltage of the multimeter shows at 833V.
 This value corresponds to the voltage value when the inverter is switched on.
-The calculated voltage with the STC values would be 895.85V.
-If I use the NMOT values, which should be closer to the real conditions, the calculated voltage still comes to 872.9V and is therefore still considerably higher than the measured value.
-Evenafter the first winter, I found that the previously calculated open-circuit voltage was far from being achieved in practice.
-The highest recorded voltage of my east-west system was only 838 volts.
-The south-facing balcony power station was also nowhere near the theoretically calculated voltage.
-Nevertheless, to be on the safe side, I would design the system to at least 0°C to avoid any problems at this point.
+The calculated voltage with the STC values would be 844.85V.
+If I use the NMOT values, which should be closer to the real conditions, the calculated voltage is 839.32V.
+This also coincides with the highest recorded voltage of my east-west system, which was 838 volts.
 To make it easier to calculate the values, I have put together an online calculator:

 Online calculator